As much as you want to meet your friend’s new baby, could you also be making things harder? Here are 12 rules to follow when visiting a new mom.

 Because if she’s like me, she may feel wary about having her baby’s photo out in the world wide web.
 Even if she has shared photos of him on her Facebook page, she may not feel comfortable having others do the same.

 Instead, ask.
 If not, don’t hold it against her and keep the photo on your phone.

 If your friend happens to have other kids besides the baby, focus your attention on them first.

-Even though you’re visiting because of the new baby, don’t forget her older children.
+Even though you’re visiting a new mom because of the new baby, don’t forget her older children.
 Talk to them, even (or especially) if it has nothing to do with the new baby.
 Play games or take them outdoors.

 You can also offer to handle baby duty so your friend can spend time with her older kids.
-Regardless of which path you take (you’ll likely do both anyway), your friend will appreciate your efforts to help with her older kids.
+Regardless of which path you take (you’ll likely do both anyway), she’ll appreciate your efforts to help with her older kids.